Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 ### What You’ll Learn
 - How to create a declarative data pipeline DAG using Dynamic tables
 - How to pause and resume the data pipeline
-- How to monitor Dynamic tables for continous data pipeline
+- How to monitor Dynamic tables for continuous data pipeline
 - How to automate the data validation process using Dynamic tables
 - How to setup data quality check alerts